zenidith/leads-tracker-extension/README.md

 ![](/screenshots/1.png)

 After progressing throught the project, I did some extra commits and 'updated' the project in chrome://extensions.
-It can be downloaded and used in your own browswer too, if you wish!
+It can be downloaded and used in your own browser too, if you wish!
+You just need to upload it to your own chrome://extensions page yourself then it should appear in the top with all of your other Chrome extensions.

 ![](/screenshots/2.png)